Detecting meV-Scale Dark Matter via Coherent Scattering with an Asymmetric Torsion Balance

-with a form factor $F^2(q) \equiv 1/(N_A^2 - N_A) \times \sum_{i \neq j} e^{ i \mathbf{q} \cdot \Delta {\bf r}_{ij} }$.
+with a form factor $|F({\bf q})|^2 \equiv 1/(N_A^2 - N_A) \times \sum_{i \neq j} e^{ i \mathbf{q} \cdot \Delta {\bf r}_{ij} }$.
 In the limit of a large $N_A$, the summation for the factor can be replaced by an integration in the continuous limit,

-As discussed later, our proposed torsion balance consists of a ball and a shell with equal masses but different radii.
+As discussed later, our proposed torsion balance consists of a cube and a cubical shell with equal masses but different edge lengths.
 Thus, we use them as examples to calculate the coherent form factor.
-For a ball with a radius $R$, the above integral can be performed to obtain\,\cite{boothroyd:2020principles, Afek:2021vjy},
+For a cube with an edge length $L$, the above integral can be performed to obtain,

-In the $q R \ll 1$ limit, the form factor becomes one, as expected, and the enhancement factor in Eq.\,\eqref{phase_factor_sum} scales as $N_A^2$.
-The form factor vanishes for the $qR \gg 1$ limit, and the enhancement factor returns to $N_A$.
-In the intermediate region, $|F_{\mathrm{ball}}(q, R)|^2$ starts to decrease at around $1/q \simeq R$, and the coherent effect weakens.
+where $q_{x,y,z}$ are the momentum components along the corresponding directions.
+In the $q L \ll 1$ limit, the form factor becomes one, as expected, and the enhancement factor in Eq.\,\eqref{phase_factor_sum} scales as $N_A^2$.
+The form factor vanishes for the $q L \gg 1$ limit, and the enhancement factor returns to $N_A$.
+In the intermediate region, $|F_{\mathrm{cube}}(\mathbf{q}, L)|^2$ starts to decrease at around $1/q \simeq L$, and the coherent effect weakens.
 Such a feature holds for other geometries.
-For a spherical shell with outer radius $R_1$ and inner radius $R_2$, the form factor,
+For a cubical shell with outer edge length $L_1$ and inner edge length $L_2$, the form factor,

-starts decreasing at $1/q \sim R_1 \equiv R_{\mathrm{shell}}$, as seen in \gfig{fig:xsec}.
+starts decreasing at $1/q \sim L_1 \equiv L_{\mathrm{shell}}$, as seen in \gfig{fig:xsec}.